Sonic the Hedgehog (character)

-is a fictional character created by Naoto Ohshima and Yuji Naka.
-The title character of Sega's Sonic the Hedgehog video game franchise, Sonic is an anthropomorphic blue hedgehog who can run at supersonic speeds and curl into a ball to attack enemies.
-He races through levels, collecting power-up rings and avoiding obstacles, as he seeks to defeat the mad scientist Doctor Eggman.
+is a character created by the Japanese game designers Yuji Naka and Naoto Ohshima.
+He is the star of the Sonic the Hedgehog franchise and the mascot of the Japanese video game company Sega.
+Sonic is an anthropomorphic blue hedgehog who can run at supersonic speed.
+He races through levels, collecting rings and avoiding obstacles, as he seeks to defeat his archenemy, Doctor Eggman.
+He is accompanied by supporting characters, such as his sidekick Miles "Tails" Prower, romantic interest Amy Rose, and friendly rival Knuckles the Echidna.

-Sonic made a cameo appearance in the arcade game Rad Mobile (1991) before making his full debut in Sonic the Hedgehog, released for the Sega Genesis in 1991.
-Ohshima designed Sonic to provide Sega with a mascot to rival Nintendo's flagship character Mario and used the character to flesh out a prototype programmed by Naka.
-Sonic was redesigned by Yuji Uekawa for Sonic Adventure (1998), with a more mature look designed to appeal to older players.
+Sonic made a cameo appearance in the arcade game Rad Mobile (1990) before starring in Sonic the Hedgehog, a platform game for the Sega Genesis, in 1991.
+Sega sought a mascot to compete with Nintendo's Mario, and Ohshima designed Sonic based on a prototype programmed by Naka.
+Sonic's design was influenced by a variety of sources, including Felix the Cat, Mickey Mouse, Michael Jackson, and Santa Claus; his pigmentation was chosen to match Sega's cobalt blue logo.
+Yuji Uekawa redesigned Sonic for Sonic Adventure (1998) to suit the franchise's transition to 3D computer graphics, with a more mature look designed to appeal to older players.